Portugal Fears A Fourth Wave From The Delta Variant - UrduPoint

 Portugal Fears A Fourth Wave From The Delta Variant

-Lisbon is among a dozen places that did not move into the final phase of easing the lockdown that much of the country has enjoyed.
+Lisbon is among a dozen places which did not move into the final phase of easing the lockdown that much of the country has enjoyed.

 Travel between the capital region and the rest of Portugal was banned from last weekend to try to halt the spread of the infection.